 As a spoken word artist, she has performed for West London Mental Health Trust and wecoproduce.

 Naomi’s solo performance work includes Motherland, a darkly comic show which explores cultural identity and grief.
 Motherland has been performed at various festivals including the One Festival at The Space and Evolution Festival at the Lyric Hammersmith.
 Her award-winning spoken word short Criteria, is the companion piece to Motherland.
-Made by TEAfilms, Criteria was shortlisted for 9 awards and won a tenth, the BIFA Diamond Award.
+Made by TEAfilms, Criteria was shortlisted for 9 awards and won a tenth, the BIAFF Diamond Award.